ggreco77/GWsky/README.md

     FOV_base   : float
     FOV_height : float
-    size of Field-of-View Instrument in degrees
+    size of Field of View in degrees

+    catalog : str
+    ID of a catalog for VizieR Query

     time_input : str
     the time in the format "2012-7-12 23:00:00"